vertexproject/synapse/docs/synapse/devopsguide.rst

         Minimum password character length.
 This is an integer value with a minimum value of 1.

     ``sequences``
         Maximum sequence length in a password.
-Sequences can be letters or number, forward or reverse.
+Sequences can be letters or numbers, forward or reverse.
 This is an integer value with a minimum value of 2.

     ``upper:count``